PTC-Education/PTC-Education.github.io/docs/thought-leadership/webinars/README.md

                 <tbody>
                     <tr>
                         <td>John Liu, MIT</td>
-                        <td><a href="https://www.youtube.com/watch?v=cD8XsqNefMw">Dr. John Liu, a lecturer and scientist in the Mechanical Engineering department at MIT who leads a group in the Digital Learning Lab, discusses the protential of using AR to teach complex concepts and train the workforce of the future.</a></td>
+                        <td><iframe width="560" height="315" src="https://www.youtube.com/watch?v=cD8XsqNefMw" allowfullscreen webkitallowfullscreen mozallowfullscreen></iframe> Dr. John Liu, a lecturer and scientist in the Mechanical Engineering department at MIT who leads a group in the Digital Learning Lab, discusses the protential of using AR to teach complex concepts and train the workforce of the future.</a></td>
                     </tr>
                 </tbody>
             </table>